-UV-curing printing inks currently represents the fastest growing market segment in the printing industry.
+UV-curing printing inks comprise the fastest-growing market segment in the printing industry.
 The rapidly growing demand for low-emission products and the high processing capabilities of UV inks are contributing to the steady growth of UV-curing printing inks in the market.

-Besides the primary particle size, the surface chemistry and structure of the applied Carbon Black also have a strong effect on the rheology of the printing ink.
+Creating black UV-curing printing inks poses significant challenges.
+As carbon black typically absorbs UV radiation, this can cause problems with curing the ink properly.
+Additionally, the surface chemistry and structure of the applied carbon black also have a strong effect on the rheology of the printing ink.
 As a rule, the finer the pigment, the higher the viscosity of the printing ink.
-Carbon Black pigments that have been surface treated and those, with low structures, give lower viscosity.
+Carbon black pigments that have been surface treated and those, with low structures, give lower viscosity.

-For these reasons, the choice of pigments, the amount of photo-initiators, wetting agents, the composition of the binder, and the intensity of the UV-radiation must be adjusted to give the optimum properties.
+To meet these challenges, Orion has developed processes that carefully calibrate and adjust the choice of pigments, the amount of photo-initiators, wetting agents, the composition of the binder, and the intensity of the UV-radiation to give the optimum properties.